How to Choose and Use Concealer

 If you have moderate to severe discolorations you need a more richly pigmented concealer.
 This type of concealer works best and looks the most natural when paired with foundation because foundation gives the concealer something to blend into, making it less obvious.
 Foundation is also typically available in more colors than concealer, which helps to create a more natural, unified look—the foundation color should match your skin exactly, but the concealer shade should be lighter if applied around your eyes, and the same color or a touch lighter than your foundation if applied to dark spots outside the eye area.

-You can find all of our favorite concealers in the Best Products section of Beautypedia.
+You can find all of our favorite concealers in the Best Products section of our sister site, Beautypedia.
 All of our top picks have a smooth texture that's easy to blend, set to a long-wearing finish, and have minimal to no likelihood of creasing into fine lines and wrinkles.
 These are the concealers that have proven themselves time and time again, for a variety of concerns.
 We've come to rely on them, and now you know how to choose and apply them!
+Be sure to check out this video for even more tips to find the concealer that's right for you!